dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Music is the mediator between the spiritual and the sensual life.
+  Imperfection is beauty, madness is genius and it's better to be absolutely ridiculous than absolutely boring.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1510 days)
+## 🌟 Experiences (1511 days)

 ### 🧮 Programming languages